jbeejones/okidoki-website/docs/reference.md

 - Omit this field when hosting at the root domain (e.g., `docs.example.com`)
 - Must start and end with `/` when used (e.g., `"/docs/"`, `"/my-repo/"`)
 - Affects all internal links and asset paths

+**FriendlyUrl Configuration:**
+- `friendlyUrl: true` - Removes `.html` extensions from all generated URLs and links
+- `friendlyUrl: false` (default) - Keeps `.html` extensions in URLs
+- When enabled, `reference.html` becomes `reference` in URLs
+- Improves URL aesthetics and SEO friendliness
+- All internal navigation links automatically use friendly URLs
+- External links and assets remain unchanged
+- **Note:** Some hosting providers may require additional server configuration for clean URLs

 #### Theme Configuration
 ```yaml